Pruthvi-raj-cell/NewsApp_/README.md

 # NewsApp_
-A college project where me and my team made an basic NewsApp using Dart and Flutter.
+A college project where me and my team made a basic NewsApp using Dart and Flutter.
 App which needs API to get the imformation.